Tiny Black Bugs Smaller Than Ants

 Fungus gnats are small, dark-colored flies that resemble fruit flies.
 They are attracted to moist soil and decaying organic matter, making them common pests in homes with potted plants.
 Adult fungus gnats are primarily a nuisance, but their larvae can damage plant roots, hindering growth.

 Fungus gnats thrive in overwatered soil, where they lay their eggs.
-The larvae feed on fungi and organic matter in the soil, causing damage to plant roots as they develop.
-To control fungus gnats, allow the soil to dry out between watering, and consider using sticky traps to capture adult flies.
+Think about it: to control fungus gnats, allow the soil to dry out between watering, and consider using sticky traps to capture adult flies.
+That said, the larvae feed on fungi and organic matter in the soil, causing damage to plant roots as they develop.
 Repotting plants with fresh, well-draining soil can also help eliminate larvae.

 5. Spider Mites